donaq/mdblog/README.md

 # mdblog

-A simple markdown blogging engine written in clojure.
+A simple markdown static CMS written in clojure.

-This just generates a basic site and maintains the metadata.
+This just generates a static site and maintains the metadata.
 You have all the flexibility in the world to change the site as you see fit.
 Just edit public/js/site.js to change functionality.

 ## Installation